My name is David Neale-Lorello and I am a psychologist. I love what I do and this is a place where I get to talk about it.

 Let’s explore your world together.

-I am a licensed psychologist practicing in Baltimore City and County.
+I am a licensed psychologist practicing in the Greater Baltimore Area.
 I received my undergraduate degree in psychology, with a minor in philosophy and graduating summa cum laude, from Hunter College in New York City.
 My master’s and doctoral work were completed at American University in Washington, DC, with research focusing on self-regulation, mindfulness, meditation, and stress.
 I have been licensed in the state of Maryland since 2014.

 I have specialized training in: